antistereotip/ghost/SOCIETY/blackpaper.md

 ### Development

 Development is based on fast methods, mostly ANSI C programming language.
-Some parts are bash scripts and some logic will be written in LISP.
+Some parts are bash scripts and some logic will be written in LISP, and maybe some code in Python.
 Ghost protocol does not use any databases.
 It is completely flat file oriented.
 The ravine is divided into three parts or layers.
 The first layer is what the user wants to do and call the protocol as a request.
 The second layer maps all request positions and moves the request to a dedicated container located in the 'nix platform file system.
 The second layer is closed information.
 The third layer is keyless delivery, but the recipient must also send a protocol